ishiikurisu/MATLAB-style/README.md

 One issue that I have come accross during this time working with this language is that there is considerable namespace pollution given MATLAB does not have any mechanisms to deal with it.
 Therefore some care is desired when work with them:

 - Unless the given module is always used, do not incorporate it directly to MATLAB.
 Instead, for each script, run the `addpath` function with the module path.
 This will keep the current namespace organized.
 The same applies to the Java classpath.
 - One thing to pay attention is that MATLAB does not add nested modules when a folder is inserted to its path.
-Therefore it might be a good idea to write a function to add the modules whithin for better incorporation.
+Therefore it might be a good idea to write a function to add the modules whithin for better incorporation, unless you've got somethign to hide from everyone else.